Shearer Studios

 Abstract and Whimsical Painting

-My painting is done on hardboard and is both vivid and understated.
-Bold simplicity mingles with intricate detail.
-My paintings are striking from a distance and captivating up close.
+Paintings are on handmade panels designed from my mind and created with my hands.
+Bold simplicity mingles with intricate detail that are striking from a distance and captivating up close.
 I describe my paintings as “An expression of thought and emotion through color and abstract form”.
-I apply a substrate to the handmade hardboard panels; during the hardening process I carve or gouge shapes and forms into the substrate.
-Everything is quite spontaneous and becomes more detailed as the composition starts to show itself, the process involves layering.
-The first layers are the most erratic and freeform.
-During this layer time I create thick textures.
+To start the process a substrate is applied to the handmade hardboard panels; during the hardening process the substrate is carved to form flows or shapes.
+Everything is quite spontaneous and becomes more detailed as the composition starts to show itself.
 There are no preliminary sketches or notions of what is going to transpire.
-As I work I notice different characters, shapes and forms in the middle of the process which I then nurture and allow to develop almost at their own will.
-Once the substrate dries I apply multiple layers of color combining acids, acrylics, traditional paint, automotive paint, charcoals, oils, my own paint creations and sometimes other elements like pumice, gels and collage to create added layers.
-Determining when a painting is finished is a crucial and difficult step in my process.
-I always have to see it with fresh eyes after at least a day has passed to decide it is finished.
+As the prosses matures different characters, shapes and forms start to appear which are nurtured and allowed to develop almost at their own will.
+Once the substrate dries, multiple layers of color combining acids, acrylics, powders, traditional paint, automotive paint, charcoals, oils, and sometimes other elements are added to enhance the layering.
+Determining when a painting is finished is a crucial and difficult step in the process.
+The piece is set aside for days or weeks to allow time to contemplate when the process will end.
 The combination of materials and final coating creates a shimmering, glossy, vibrant, multi-layered piece that achieves an almost three-dimensional depth.
-My art has the appearance of fused glass or enamel on metal, but is in fact mixed media on hardboard.
+The final appearance mirrors that of fused glass or enamel on metal but is in fact mixed media on hardboard.